 Nearly four decades after starting a parade corps, the organization has bridged out to form a competitive off-season color guard unit to compete in Winter Guard International (WGI).
 In 1981 the corps briefly fielded such a unit, but it did not last.
 In 2009 the independent winterguard unit Anthem joined with the Bluecoats to become Artistry IN BLUE.
 In an affiliated program, the goal of the group is to stoke the support and involvement of young performers in Northeast Ohio.
 Artistry IN BLUE has earned top honors at WGI and is recognized, just as the parent Bluecoats, as one of the most creative and fan-engaging units in its activity.

 For two police officers and a downtown tailor, then later a business executive who quipped he couldn’t even hum, what is likely the finest legacy of the corps they started and renewed decades ago is the unique interaction with the audience.
 For no other organization is welcomed with echoes of “Blooo!” heralding the corps appearance and serving as a thunderous refrain upon its conclusion.
+It is built into the corps’ underlying philosophy, stated simply and elegantly in just six words: be the best you can be.

 - Gold Medal – 2016 DCI World Champions